-When we are talking about Tuscany and Chianti or Chianti Classico wines, or many other denominations such as Brunello di Montalcino, Vino Nobile di Montepulciano, Carmignano etc., the Sangiovese is in most cases the main grape variety.
+When we are talking about wineries in Tuscany and Chianti or Chianti Classico wines, or many other denominations such as Brunello di Montalcino, Vino Nobile di Montepulciano, Carmignano, etc., the Sangiovese is in most cases the main grape variety.
 It is indeed one of the most common grapes that are cultivated in Italy, and mostly in the central parts of Italy.
-It is cultivated from Romagna to Campania further south, even though Tuscany can be considered its home region.
-So what is then the story behind this grape?
+It’s cultivated from Romagna to Campania further south, even though Tuscany can be considered its home region.
+So, then, what is the story behind this grape?
 Let’s see if we can find out…

 A bit of history…